Stewarding at Hay

 Please do not be concerned if you do not hear from us for a while after this.
 We will be in touch in April/May with further information regarding:

-- We understand that plans can change, so if your available dates do change once you have completed the form please let us know straight away by emailing stewards@hayfestival.com
+• We understand that plans can change, so if your available dates do change once you have completed the form please let us know straight away - stewards@hayfestival.com

-- We would very much appreciate if you would write your full name in the subject of emails to us, unless your email address shows your full name clearly
+• We would very much appreciate if you would write your full name in the subject of emails to us.
+If your email address shows your name clearly, that’s fine.

 If you do have any further queries please email stewards@hayfestival.com - we are always available to answer your questions.